jtannas/js-charting/README.md

 Github gists take their name from the first file in them, taken in alphanumerical order.
 This filename starts with a space.
 It is purely to give the gist a nicer name.

+### `create-dom-object-from-json.js`
+Drawing a bar chart is a more specialized version of the problem "draw an object on a webpage from a specification".
+JQuery is great for this, but I wanted a generic function for building an object from a JSON specification.
+I then use this to draw the core portions of the bar chart.

+### `draw-bar-chart.js`
+This implements the drawBarChart API and the helper functions that are specific to drawing bar charts.

 ### `.editorconfig`
 This is a file given by lighthouse labs to help keep editor configurations consistent across their students.
 It interacts with a plugin to common code editors to set the